Portal (video game): Legacy

 The popularity of the game and its characters led Valve to develop merchandise for Portal made available through its online Valve physical merchandise store.
 Some of the more popular items were the Weighted Companion Cube plush toys and fuzzy dice.
 When first released, both were sold out in under 24 hours.
 Other products available through the Valve store include T-shirts and Aperture Science coffee mugs and parking stickers, and merchandise relating to the phrase "the cake is a lie", which has become an internet meme.
 Wolpaw noted they did not expect certain elements of the game to be as popular as they were, while other elements they had expected to become fads were ignored, such as a giant hoop that rolls on-screen during the final scene of the game that the team had named Hoopy.

-An unofficial port is being developed on the Nintendo 64 console.